Smukanec/Jarvik_code/README.md

 from Ollama is the default model used by all helper scripts.
 You can switch models at any time via the web interface or by calling the `/model` endpoint.
 Alternatively set the `MODEL_NAME` environment variable when starting a script to run a different model.
-Jarvik keeps the entire conversation history unless you set the
-`MAX_MEMORY_ENTRIES` environment variable to limit how many exchanges are stored.
+Jarvik now keeps the entire conversation history by default.
+To enforce a limit, set the `MAX_MEMORY_ENTRIES` environment variable before launching.
 The Flask API listens on port `8010` by default, but you can override this using the `FLASK_PORT` environment variable.